biandan/musix/README.md

 # musix
-my frist app code
+my frist app code,
 you can work with me .
-if you are instersting in music play , here is for you !
+if you are instersting in music player , here is for you !